What is Cupping Therapy (CT)?

 Scientists reviewed over one hundred studies on Cupping Therapy and found evidence that this process helped alleviate chronic pain and inflammation (especially of the neck and back), and nerve pain (especially when due to shingles).
 There was even data showing that it helped patients who have facial paralysis.
 When combined with treatments like acupuncture and medications, CT was shown to boost their effectiveness.

 Additionally, CT is becoming increasingly popular for beautification purposes.
 Because CT promotes increased blood flow, those suffering from varicose veins (aka spider veins) are likely to benefit.
 This therapy may also prove valuable for those dealing with acne.
 As a bonus, you may even notice a visible reduction in the appearance of scars.

 Considering these upsides come with almost zero risks, it’s no surprise that CT is having a moment.
-From potentially easing pain and inflammation to enhancing beautification of the skin – the evidence is compelling that you’ll likely see improvements in your overall health by giving it a try!
+From potentially easing pain and inflammation to enhancing the beautification of the skin - the evidence is compelling that you’ll likely see improvements in your overall health by giving it a try!
 Talk with an experienced practitioner at your spa to learn more!

 The BEingWELL Team